Union County, Pennsylvania

 Union County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 42,681.
 Its county seat is Lewisburg.
 The county was created on March 22, 1813, from part of Northumberland County.
 Its name is an allusion to the federal Union.
 Mifflinburg was established by legislation as the first county seat until it was moved to New Berlin in 1815.
 Lewisburg became county seat in 1855 and has remained so since.
 Union County comprises the Lewisburg, PA Micropolitan Statistical Area, which is also included in the Bloomsburg-Berwick-Sunbury, PA Combined Statistical Area.
+The county is part of the Central Pennsylvania region of the state.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 318 sqmi, of which 316 sqmi is land and 1.8 sqmi (0.6%) is water.
 It is the fourth-smallest county in Pennsylvania by area.
 Union has a humid continental climate (Dfa/Dfb) and average temperatures in Lewisburg range from 27.2 °F in January to 72.7 °F in July, while in Hartleton they range from 26.4 °F in January to 72.1 °F in July.
+Union County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.